joehand/minidocs-awesome/readme.md

 * `package.json`, `update:list`
 * `list.js`

-Run it with: `npm run update && npm start` and maybe it will work.
+Run it with: `npm run update && npm run build && npm start` and maybe it will work.